zzxx-zx-ccc/Verification-Checkpoints-for-SigmoidTau-Distillation/README.md

 # Protocol-Consistent Sigmoid-τ Logit Distillation for Lightweight Object Detection

-This repository is the public code package for the manuscript **"Protocol-Consistent Sigmoid-τ Logit Distillation for Lightweight Object Detection"**.

-The implementation is built on Ultralytics YOLOv8 and keeps the exported student detector as a standard YOLOv8n model.
-The proposed components are used only during training:
+The implementation is built on Ultralytics YOLOv8.
+The exported student detector remains a standard YOLOv8n model, and the proposed distillation components are used only during training.

-1. **Sigmoid-τ classification distillation**: class-wise logit modulation under the Sigmoid/BCE detection protocol, implemented as `sigmoid(z - log(tau))`.
+* **Sigmoid-τ classification distillation:** applies class-wise logit modulation under the Sigmoid/BCE detection protocol.
+The modulation is implemented as `sigma_tau(z) = sigmoid(z - log(tau))`.

-2. **Partition-aware localization distillation**: teacher and student foreground assignments are produced independently by the native YOLOv8 task-aligned assigner and divided into `R_t`, `R_s`, and `R_o` for region-specific box/DFL supervision.
+* **Partition-aware localization distillation:** independently generates teacher and student foreground assignments using the native YOLOv8 task-aligned assigner.
+The foreground positions are divided into the teacher-only positive region `R_t`, the student-only positive region `R_s`, and the shared positive region `R_o`.
+These regions are used for region-specific box and DFL supervision.

 No additional inference module is added to the final student model.
-Therefore, after exporting the student branch, the parameter count, FLOPs, and inference behavior remain the same as the corresponding YOLOv8n detector.
+Therefore, after exporting the student branch, the parameter count, FLOPs, and inference behavior remain the same as those of the corresponding YOLOv8n detector.

 ## Release scope